AksChougule/kaggle-competitions/human-protein-atlas/approach_2/README.md

 - Multilabel stratified sampling
 - Creating custom model using pretrained architecture
 - Mutilmodal model head (1 for each class, so 28 in total)
+- More augmentation (HorizontalFlip,RandomBrightness, RandomContrast, RandomRotate90 and ShiftScaleRotate helps)
+- A 5 fold cross-validation (the average doesn't help much but a few individual models perform pretty good)
+- Freeze/unfreeze of initial layers using pytorch (has not helped yet, maybe need to play around lr a lit).
 - More modular and scalable code
-- A 5 fold cross-validation (the average doesn't help much but a few individual models perform pretty good)

 ### To try:
-- More augmentation
 - Progressive resizing during training
 - External data
-- Freeze/unfreeze of initial layers
 - TTA, mixup, fp16,